28 May 2025

 Often, people say things like 'I'm going to lose weight', or 'I want to read more'.
 Finn and Rob have made some - and we'll find out what they are in this video.

-* Now, let's watch the video and find out if you were right.
+Now, let's watch the video and find out if

 Watch the video and complete the activity: